malcprentice/malcprentice.github.io/Style-GiveGoodFeedback.md

     * practice speaking in phrases

 ## Say something else nice
-Either another phrase from above, or just "I enjoyed it"
+* Either another phrase from above
+* Or just "Overall, I really enjoyed it"